-The Arts Integration Certificate program is an interdisciplinary approach to arts education incorporating a variety of art forms (art, theatre, dance, music) as they apply to teaching across the curriculum in Maryland’s schools, K-12.
+The Arts Integration Post-baccalaureate Certificate program is an interdisciplinary approach to arts education incorporating a variety of art forms (art, theatre, dance, music) as they apply to teaching across the curriculum in Maryland’s schools, K-12.
 This certificate supports Towson University’s mission to provide programs that enhance the teaching skills and professional development of educators and teaching-artists.

 Students apply to the program through Towson University.
 A minimum of 9 of the 18 units for the certificate must be taken through the Arts Integration Institute.
 The program is designed for flexible delivery to teachers, with courses often taught on-site in local school districts.